dotnet/aspire/src/Aspire.Dashboard/README.md

 - `DOTNET_RESOURCE_SERVICE_ENDPOINT_URL` specifies the gRPC endpoint to which the dashboard connects for its data.
 There's no default.
 If this variable is unspecified, the dashboard shows OTEL data but no resource list or console logs.

-The resource service can be configured to require certificates with the following configuration values:
+The resource service client supports certificates.
+Set `ResourceServiceClient:AuthMode` to `Certificate`, then add the following configuration:

-- `ResourceServiceClient:ClientCertificate:Source` which has one of the following values:
+- `ResourceServiceClient:ClientCertificate:Source` (required) one of:
   - `File` to load the cert from a file path, configured with:
     - `ResourceServiceClient:ClientCertificate:FilePath` (required, string)
     - `ResourceServiceClient:ClientCertificate:Password` (optional, string)